-One of TAP’s goals is to provide up-to-the-minute civil rights tips and other important vetted updates travelers can use to assist them with entry in the country.
+One of TAP’s goals is to provide up-to-the-minute civil rights tips and other important vetted updates travelers can use to assist them with entry into the country.
 Through their website, TAP provides information and assistance for travelers.

-Travelers can register their flights at tapus.org, where they’ll be matched with an attorney to assist with their arrival.
+Travelers can register their flights at tapus.org , where they’ll be matched with an attorney to assist with their arrival.

 TAP has spent 8,127 hours on the ground at O’Hare Airport to assist people affected by the Travel Ban.

 The Travelers Assistance Project will continue indefinitely as long as the need remains.
 The program looks to use a combination of legal expertise, technology, and sheer goodwill from volunteers to carry out its mission and expand it beyond the Chicago area.
-That’s where Telzio has been able to play a part providing a direct number for travelers to call TAP for legal assistance, via a telephone hotline.
+That’s where Telzio has been able to play a part in providing a direct number for travelers to call TAP for legal assistance, via a telephone hotline.

 Telzio Supports the Travelers Assistance Project

 In his own words, Sufyan Sohel, Deputy Director at CAIR-Chicago said: